 Geographic Level of Indicators

-The Healthy Aging Data Reports aim to report indicators at the community level, but some indicators are reported at the county level.
+The Healthy Aging Data Reports aim to report indicators at the community level, but some indicators are reported at a larger geographic area or county level.
 Below, the indicators are organized by the geographic unit they are reported.